• Skip to main content

 • Overlap the front panels securely so they do not open while you walk.

-• Tie the sash at the natural waist to hold the sarong in place.
+• Tie the sash at the natural waist over the sarong.
+If needed, use a small safety pin to keep the wrap secure.

 • Wear the sarong over shorts, trousers, or a skirt.
-The sash always sits at the waist on top of the sarong.
+The sash sits at the waist on top of the sarong.

-• Kamen: local word for sarong or temple wrap.
+• Kamen: sarong or temple wrap.

 • Selendang / sabuk: sash or belt worn over the sarong.